Seema Shinde

-Seema Shinde is an Indian actress who predominantly works in Hindi and Marathi language media.
-She is best known for her roles in the television series Captain Vyom.
+Seema Shinde is an Indian actress who predominantly works in Hindi and Marathi cinema and television.
+She is best known for her role in the television series Captain Vyom.
 She has also starred in films, including Justice Chowdhary, Main Madhuri Dixit Banna Chahti Hoon, and Aanch.
-She is a founder and Publisher of India2Usa Media E-Magazine.
+Seema married Sandeep Patil, a USA-based Maharastrian Hotelier who owns resorts and condos in Maine.
+She is the founder and Publisher of India2Usa Media E-Magazine.